ljbosma/Intelic_assessment_LJ_Bosma/README.md

 ## Implemented Solutions

 Two different approaches to the assignment are included in this repository.
 Both use the same core components (`Grid`, `Drone`, `Simulation`) but differ in how the **Planner** selects and evaluates paths.
+Multiple objects for drones can be made, but the path planners do not account for swarming.

 ### **Code 1 – Hotspot Selection + Bounded A\***
 custom_astar_single_hotspot_planner.py